cambiotraining/hpc-intro-sanger/materials/05-software.md

 But first, we need to prepare our genome for this alignment procedure (this is referred to as indexing the genome).
 We have a file with the _Drosophila_ genome in `data/genome/drosophila_genome.fa`.

+* Open the script in `job_scripts/drosophila_genome_indexing.sh` using the `nano` text editor (or another editor of your choice).
-Open the script in `job_scripts/drosophila_genome_indexing.sh` and edit the `#BSUB` options with the word "FIXME".
-Submit the script to LSF using `bsub`, check it's progress, and whether it ran successfully.
-Troubleshoot any issues that may arise.
+* Edit the `#BSUB` options that contain the word "FIXME".
+Save the script.
+* Submit the script to LSF using `bsub`, check it's progress, and whether it ran successfully.
+  * Troubleshoot any issues that may arise.

 ::: {.callout-answer}